ChayantaGD/ChurnAnalysis/README.md

 2. Technologies Used
 3. Setup Instructions
 4. Usage
+5. Recommendations
-5. Real-World Applications
+6. Real-World Applications
-6. Contributing
+7. Contributing

 ## Introduction
-The Customer Churn Analysis project involves:
+This project addresses a critical business question: "What factors contribute to customer churn, and how can we predict and prevent it?"
+Key components of the project:
 - ETL process in SQL Server
 - Data Cleaning in SQL Server
 - Creating views in SQL for predictions